codeblech/codeblech.github.io/content/obsidian-sync.md

 git pull
 ```
 4. If any file in the remote repo has the same name as a file in this Obsidian Vault on the PC, the merge will fail.
 To solve this, rename the conflicting files, and run `git pull` again.
-5. Now, the local repository would have all the Obsidian notes from the phone.
+5. Now, the local repository will have all the Obsidian notes from the phone.

 ### Push notes to GitHub
 ```bash